Pelagicore/pelux.io/get-involved.md

 ---

 If you're interested getting involved in the developement of PELUX, there are many ways to help.
-You can start by getting in touch with us on IRC;
+You can start by getting in touch with us on IRC.

 ## IRC

-The best way is to join our IRC channel #PELUX on freenode, where most of the developers hang out.
+Join our IRC channel #PELUX on freenode, where most of the developers hang out.
 You can check out the [IRC logs](http://li1649-40.members.linode.com:5000) and join the channel in a web browser: